ayush2111/Google-Meet-Clone/README.md

 # Socket.io![Screenshot (98)](https://github.com/ayush2111/Google-Meet-Clone/assets/109381365/e7d5fcc9-f310-40c5-9092-967308a03650)

-Socket.io, a popular javascript library is used in this project to facilitate realtime communication.
+Socket.io, a popular Javascript library is used in this project to facilitate realtime communication.
 Socket.io allows real-time bi-directional communication between the browser and server.